Ruslan Jaqsylyqov: Minister of Defence

 Following the 2022 Kazakh unrest, he was appointed as the Defence Minister on 19 January 2022 by President Kassym-Jomart Tokayev, replacing Murat Bektanov who was shortly arrested due to his handling failure in the unrest.
 During visit to the garrison in Almaty on 11 February 2022, Jaqsylyqov awarded servicemen who were injured in the riots, noting that all military personnel will continue serving in the Armed Forces.
+On 8 June, 2025, Tokayev replaced Jaqsylyqov with Däuren Qosanov as defense minister, appointing him first deputy Secretary of the Security Council on 30 June.

+On 29 August 2026, a new body, the Office of the Security Council was established within the Security Council, resulting in the abolition of the positions of secretary, deputy secretary, and first deputy secretary.
+On September 5, Kassym-Jomart Tokayev appointed Ruslan Jaqsylyqov as deputy head of the Security Council Office under Murat Baimuqaşev.

 Controversies

 In an August 2019 report published by Time.kz, Jaqsylyqov while serving as lieutenant-general was accused of extorting money from the V.S.
 GOLD COMPANY LLP., a contract company which provided meals to the regional Kazakh National Guard personnel, resulting in funds being slashed that would have otherwise covered the costs for meals with the unit servicemen being left more malnourished while Jaqsylyqov among other high-ranking officers according to the report, were living a luxurious lifestyle by staying at five star hotels and ordering coffee, soft drinks and ice cream at VIP-terminals at the expense of the company's money.

+Jaqsylyqov has been repeatedly criticised for his inadequate fluency in the Kazakh language.
+At one occasion, he refused to answer a question in the state language, fueling controversy.